Leadrat/Pankaj-Code/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License
+## 📝 License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Troubleshooting
+## 🆘 Troubleshooting

-### Database Issues
-If you encounter database errors, delete the `.db` files and run `dotnet ef database update` again.

-### CORS Issues
-If you see CORS errors, ensure the backend is allowing requests from `http://localhost:3000` (check `Program.cs`).

-### Authentication Issues
+### Common Issues

-- Clear browser localStorage
+1. **Backend won't start**
+   - Ensure .NET 8 SDK is installed
+   - Check if port 5000 is available
+   - Run `dotnet restore` and `dotnet clean` then try again

+2. **Flutter build errors**
+   - Run `flutter clean` and `flutter pub get`
+   - Ensure Android SDK is properly configured
+   - Check if emulator/device is running

+3. **CORS issues**
-- Ensure JWT token is being stored after login
+   - Ensure backend is running before starting frontend
+   - Check CORS configuration in `Program.cs`

+4. **Database connection issues**
+   - Ensure the `game.db` file has proper permissions
-- Check that API base URL is correct in `AuthContext.js`
+   - Check the connection string in `appsettings.json`

-## Support
+## 📞 Support

-For issues, questions, or contributions, please open an issue on the repository.
+For support and questions, please open an issue in the repository.

----

-**Happy Gaming! 🎮**